In this resin art tutorial, I show you how to make LED Epoxy Resin Wood Wall Art inspired by Mardi Gras in New Orleans.

 Final Epoxy Resin Pour

-After roughly 4 hours, I repeated the process above.
+After roughly 4 hours, I repeated the process in the previous step.

 Finally, I let the epoxy resin cured for 24 hours.